ArnaudLoos/HomeAssistant-Presentation/README.md

         source: HDMI 1
 ```

-An add-on project named [scenegen](https://home-assistant.io/docs/ecosystem/scenegen/) can be used to create scenes by example, by reading the current states of devices and outputting a corresponding scene.
+An add-on project named [scenegen](https://home-assistant.io/docs/ecosystem/scenegen/) can be used to create scenes by reading the current states of devices and outputting a corresponding scene.

 ### Additional Config